tachun/simpleJsBlockchain/README.md

 # simpleJsBlockchain
-Learn blockchains with building a simplest javascript blockchain
+Small project help me to understand how a simplest blockchain works

 ## Getting Started